Charlie Kimball: IndyCar Series (2011–2021)

-Personal
+Personal life

 Kimball was born in England but grew up in Camarillo, California.
 His father Gordon was a designer of Formula One and Indy cars.

 At 22, Kimball was diagnosed with type 1 diabetes and was forced to abandon his racing program midseason.
 Undeterred, he climbed back into the cockpit the following year and claimed a podium finish in his first race after returning.
 He is also the first licensed driver with diabetes in the history of IndyCar racing (Howdy Wilcox hid the fact he was driving with diabetes in the 1932 Indy 500 but was barred from competing when officials found out before the 1933 race).
 Novo Nordisk, the manufacturer of the insulin Kimball uses, became a full-time sponsor of his racing program in 2011.

 Kimball married Kathleen, whom he first met in high school, in 2014, the wedding officiated by fellow driver James Hinchcliffe.
 The couple relocated to Indianapolis, where they live with two dogs.
 Kathleen earned her MBA from Indiana University Kelley School of Business, and works at Kimball Marketing Group.

 Kimball is a long-time fan of the Los Angeles Dodgers baseball team.